vortexlab-uclouvain/flups/README.md

 ### Installation

+Compilation of FLUPS was tested with Intel compilers and GCC.

 #### 1. Dependencies
 First, you need to install the dependencies, typically using the following configuration commands (for the intel compilers)
 - FFTW (> v3.3.8) in the `fftw_prefix` dir: